Healthy, Nourishing Food is Central to Our Childcare Philosophy

 - We make vegetable smoothies packed full of nutrition.

-- Meals are served with fresh vegetables like carrot sticks and cucumber, or steamed broccoli trees.
+- Meals are served with fresh vegetables like cucumber, or steamed broccoli trees.

 - Muesli and porridge is available for any child needing breakfast, along with morning and afternoon tea, lunch, and a late snack if required.